ImagingDataCommons/highdicom/docs/seg.rst

 Binary and Fractional Segs
 --------------------------

-One particularly important characteristic of segmentation images is its "Segmentation Type" (0062,0001), which may take the value of either ``"BINARY"`` or ``"FRACTIONAL"`` and describes the values that a given segment may take.
+One particularly important characteristic of a segmentation image is its "Segmentation Type" (0062,0001), which may take the value of either ``"BINARY"`` or ``"FRACTIONAL"`` and describes the values that a given segment may take.
 Segments in a ``"BINARY"`` segmentation image may only take values 0 or 1, i.e.